 1) The Types of Documents Generated

 Do you generate a lot of documents that contain private information?
 Do you have flyers with a business address on them?
 Do you have business cards that need to be destroyed?
-One of the best policies is to follow a shred all policy so nothing slips through the cracks.
-It’s alway better to be safe than sorry.
+One of the best policies is to follow a shred-all policy so nothing slips through the cracks.
+It’s always better to be safe than sorry.

 2) Volume of Documents

-What is the volume of documents that you need destroyed?
-Do you need a lot shredded at once for a large purge or do you need a scheduled service that will pick up your unwanted documents on a regular basis.
+What is the volume of documents that you need to be destroyed?
+Do you need a lot shredded at once for a large purge or do you need a scheduled service that will pick up your unwanted documents on a regular basis?

 3) Retention Period